- Georgia State University - Advisor:

 Supported by the CAMPARE Program

-I am a research scientist working under employment of the Bay Area Environmental Research
+I was a research scientist working under employment of the Bay Area Environmental Research

 Institute working at NASA Ames Research Center.
-My current research involves using
+My research involved using

 state-of-the-art algorithms and applying them to speckle observations in order to